 All this changed last September, however, when the Federal Communications Commission (FCC) voted to enact the Accelerating Wireless and Wireline Broadband Deployment Order.
-The declaratory ruling now requires cities to respond to applications within 60 to 90 days and charge no more than $270 per small cell per year (excluding one-time fees).
+The declaratory ruling, which came into effect today, now requires cities to respond to applications within 60 to 90 days and charge no more than $270 per small cell per year (excluding one-time fees).
 All five commissioners voted in support, although Commissioner Jessica Rosenworcel dissented in part.
 In her part-dissent, Commissioner Rosenworcel stated that the ruling was “federal overreach” and a “federal invasion of local authority.”
 Arguing in favor of passage, however, Chairman Ajit Pai wrote that the United States “will never realize the 5G future” if it did not update regulations.

 Like Commissioner Rosenworcel, some local government officials have opposed federal oversight of small cell regulations.
 For example, Los Angeles Mayor Eric Garcetti said that the FCC’s order would affect cities’ abilities to negotiate deals with wireless carriers and jeopardize any agreements already in place.
-Los Angeles joined 19 other municipalities in a petition to the Ninth Circuit Court of Appeals, and while the FCC’s declaratory order came into effect on January 14, the Ninth Circuit is set to review their appeal, as well as several other affiliated lawsuits, in the near future.
+Los Angeles joined 19 other municipalities in a petition to the Ninth Circuit Court of Appeals.
+While the FCC’s declaratory order came into effect today, the Ninth Circuit is set to review their appeal, as well as several other affiliated lawsuits, in the near future.

-Although the outcome of the Ninth Circuit’s decision remains to be seen, one thing is certain: multiple players are making 5G plans in 2019, and understanding small cell regulations will become essential.
+Although the outcome of the Ninth Circuit’s decision remains to be seen, two things are certain: multiple players are making 5G plans in 2019, and understanding small cell regulations will become essential.

 To learn more about 5G and telecommunications policy, download our 5G primer.